leonardomariano1/Investment-Portfolio-Analysis/README.md

-Certainly!
-Let's expand on each section to provide more detailed explanations:

 # Investment Portfolio Analysis

 This project involves organizing and analyzing investment data to assess the adherence of accounts to an investment policy.
 The data is stored in PostgreSQL, and the goal is to calculate Euclidean Distance as a metric for portfolio adherence.